KasperSkytte/AutoTax/README.md

  - CSV files of the individual tables mentioned earlier as well as the combined, complete taxonomy for each FL-ASV (R)

 # Installation and requirements
-The easiest and recommended way to run AutoTax is through the official Docker container, either by using Docker (privileged, but most convenient) or Singularity (non-privileged), see [Running AutoTax from a container (recommended)](#running-autotax-from-a-container-recommended).
+The easiest and recommended way to run AutoTax is through the official Docker container, either by using Docker (privileged, but most convenient) or Apptainer/Singularity (non-privileged), see [Running AutoTax from a container (recommended)](#running-autotax-from-a-container-recommended).
 This ensures complete reproducibility, and our unit tests have only been designed for running *AutoTax* through the container.

 Alternatively, install *AutoTax* natively by downloading the `autotax.bash` script and then make sure the required tools are installed and available in the [PATH variable](https://opensource.com/article/17/6/set-path-linux):